eftymakr/NumCache/README.md

 ### Cartridges package (required for the contrastive retriever)

 The contrastive train + eval scripts depend on the `cartridges` package for the **model classes** — specifically the patched `FlexQwen3ForCausalLM` (used to embed questions and to attend over injected KV caches at runtime) and the `TrainableCache` container around the trained KV tensors.
-The `cache-step*.pt` files themselves are standard PyTorch state-dicts and don't need cartridges to load as raw tensors.

 `cartridges` is not on PyPI — install it from the upstream repo: